Custom-Elements/ui-resizebox/README.md

-#ui-resizebar
+#ui-resizebox
 This makes a resizeable panel, which by default will go in flow, but you can easily make a docked resizer by using `absolute` positioning.
 Grab the element on the `left` or `right` and resize away.